-On March 18th, the Center on National Security at Fordham Law School held an all-day conference entitled “21st Century Warfare: Law, the Enemy, and the Battlefield."
+On March 18, 2013, the Center on National Security held an all-day conference on “21st Century Warfare: Law, the Enemy, and the Battlefield."

 The conference explored the legal authorities for war, the expanding definitions of the ‘enemy’, the evolution of the battlefield, including drone killings and cyber warfare, and the implications of these changes going forward.
-The conference brought together political and military leaders, national security and cyber experts, leading journalists, and others and provided a platform for understanding the next phase of America’s international ‘war on terror’ and, in a larger sense, the future of warfare.
+Political and military leaders, national security and cyber experts, leading journalists, and others gathered to develop an understanding of the next phase of America’s international ‘war on terror’ and, in a larger sense, the future of warfare.

 Speakers: David Cole, Professor of Law at Georgetown University; Pir Zubair Shah, Edward R. Murrow Press Fellow for the Council on Foreign Relations; Hina Shamsi, Director of the ACLU's National Security Project; Gabor Rona, International Legal Director of Human Rights First; and Steve Coll (moderator), New Yorker Staff Writer and President and CEO of The New America Foundation.

 Panel 2 – The Laws Governing Targeted Killing and Non-traditional Warfare